Cat play and toys: Defining cat play

-There are several different motor patterns associated with the play behaviour of cats and they have different roles in the social context.
+There are several different motor patterns associated with the play behaviour of cats and they have during the day different roles in the social context.
 Pouncing is used to initiate play through physical contact.
 Kittens exhibit their preference for physical contact play by rolling and exposing the abdomen and rearing up on the hind legs.
 Chasing and horizontal leaping are examples of motor patterns that may be used to end play.
 The varying speed and directional movement of a cat's tail can be a useful indicator of its level of playfulness.

 Development of play in kittens

 Play in cats is a behaviour that first emerges in kittens.
 Compared to adult cats, kittens generally need greater intensity and longer durations of play.
 Some important developmental aspects of play behaviour include motor development, social behaviour and cognitive development.
 There are different types of play that develop at different stages during the development and growth of a kitten.
 The first play behaviours observed in kittens include approaching, pawing and holding onto each other.
 Following this stage in their development, kittens begin to show an interest in inanimate objects and prey behaviour.
 This is the development of their nonsocial behaviour in which they become more independent and begin to practice predatory/hunting behaviour.
 Play behaviour in kittens is also important in providing physical exercise as they are growing, as well as providing a means of interacting with other members of their litter to foster strong social bonds.
 Social play is important between litter-mates since this is the main source of play for kittens in early life, as they are limited in the room needed to explore other means of play.
 Engaging in this social play behaviour is important until they have access to other play objects, such as toys.